Xfireball8/AWSSuperAdminCode/README.md

 == What is this ? ==

 This is a big project about the PoC of an infrastructure related to cloud-native applications.
-It is a prelude of other projects and has been made to demonstrate what i can achieve to learn by myself and to illustrate my skills in my resume.
+It is a prelude of other projects, it has been made to demonstrate what i can achieve to learn by myself and to illustrate my skills in my resume.
-It's a prelude and prototype of others cool project that have yet to come :) !
+It's a prelude and prototype of other cool projects that have yet to come :) !

-It is temporary public because i'm searching an internship/job and i'm candidating to MsCs for the next year.
+It is temporary public because i'm searching for an internship/job and i'm candidating to MsCs for the next year.

 --------------------------------------------------------------------------------------------------